Ian Viner: Politics

 Viner was elected to the House of Representatives at the 1972 federal election, winning the seat of Stirling from the incumbent Australian Labor Party (ALP) MP Harry Webb.
 He was narrowly re-elected at the 1974 election, initially losing by a margin of two votes but eventually being declared elected with a twelve-vote margin after a recount.
 He was subsequently part of a group of MPs who supported Malcolm Fraser in the lead-up to the 1975 leadership spill which ousted Billy Snedden from the Liberal leadership.

 Following the Coalition's victory at the 1975 federal election, Viner was appointed Minister for Aboriginal Affairs in the Fraser government on 22 December 1975.
 He was reportedly a "surprise inclusion" in the ministry, having not been a part of Fraser's shadow cabinet and having previously had limited involve in Aboriginal affairs.
 He was responsible for the introduction of the Aboriginal Land Rights Act 1976, the first federal native title legislation, and the Aboriginal Councils and Associations Act 1976, which allowed for the establishment of Aboriginal corporations under federal law.
 He promoted "self-management and self-sufficiency" for Indigenous Australians, called for greater teaching of Aboriginal language and culture in Australian schools, and established the Council for Aboriginal Development as an advisory body.

 Viner was elevated to cabinet after the 1977 federal election and additionally appointed Minister Assisting the Prime Minister.
 He was instead appointed Minister for Employment and Youth Affairs in a ministerial reshuffle in 1978.
 He was Leader of the House from 1979 to 1980 and was additionally appointed Minister for Industrial Relations in 1981.
+According to Anne Summers, in the industrial relations portfolio Viner had "one of the roughest rides any federal minister in the Fraser Government has endured".

 Viner was an unsuccessful candidate for the deputy leadership of the Liberal Party in April 1982, following Phillip Lynch's resignation.
 He polled only five votes out of 81 and was eliminated on the first round, sparking speculation about his future as a minister.
 In a ministerial reshuffle the following month, Viner was removed from cabinet and instead appointed Minister for Defence Support.
 He retained that position until his defeat by Labor candidate Ron Edwards at the 1983 election.